+Before You Watch

-Before You Watch: Before you meet Sokha and learn about her experience ce, take a few minutes to answer the following questions.
+Before you meet Sokha and learn about her experience, take a few minutes to answer the following questions.

-- 1. How many girls do you believe are currently out of school around the world?
-5 million, 27 million, or over 130 million? - 2.
-Who do you believe has the responsibility to help children who are orphaned? - 3.
-Who helps you with our schoolwork?
+- How many girls do you believe are currently out of school around the world?
+5 million, 27 million, or over 62 million? - 2.
+Who do you believe should help children who are orphaned? - Who helps you with school?
 How do they help?
-(Think about all aspects of your day, including waking up on time, getting dressed, eating breakfast, getting to school, lunch, after-school, homework, and so on.)
+(Think about all aspects of your school day, including waking up on time, getting dressed, eating breakfast, getting to school, lunchtime, after-school homework, and so on.)